 Editing song properties

-Double-clicking on the a song will allow you to change its name, color and other attributes.
+Clicking the gear icon next to a song or using the "Song/Tempo Properties..." will allow you to change its name, color and other attributes.
 Names must be unique.

-This dialog will look very different depending on the Tempo Mode of the current project.
+This dialog will look different depending on the Tempo Mode of the current project.

 |FamiStudio Tempo||FamiTracker tempo|